MirceaPreda/Proj/README.md

 Added a little more info to the skeleton

+Added ro.html and tryout.html to work with bootstrap

+ro.html -> final model
+tryout.html -> demo

+ check: Finish skeleton
+ check: Add relevant info

  Next in order:
- - Finish skeleton
- - Add relevant info
  - Stylize